Never Miss a Beat - Get Updates Direct to Your Inbox

 - Customer Satisfaction

 Many of the metrics on which Amazon focuses are related to customer satisfaction.
-Meeting high standards of customer satisfaction is important for both ethical reasons as well as long-term profitability.
+Meeting high standards of customer satisfaction is important for ethical reasons as well as long-term profitability and if you ever want to sell your Amazon business.

 Upsetting your customers is a quick way to get negative reviews and a poor customer feedback rating, which in turn, leads to fewer customers in the future.